 Different modes use this meter to automatically create the correct exposure; when the ‘needle’ is in the centre, the photo will be exposed correctly.

-Aperture Priority will hold the needle in the centre (unless you’ve moved it manually) and as the aperture changes to allow more light in, the shutter speed will also change to allow less light in to maintain an even exposure.
+Aperture Priority will hold the needle in the centre (unless you’ve moved it manually) and as the aperture changes to allow more light in, the shutter speed changes proportionally to allow less light in, maintaining an even exposure.

-This mode is mostly used by more experienced photographers who want the extra control over a photo and know what settings to use off the top of their heads.
-The light reader will still move to indicate how exposed a photo will be, helping the photographer.
+This mode is mostly used by more experienced photographers who want the extra control over a photo and know which settings to use in different circumstances.
+The light reader stills moves to indicate how exposed the photo will be, helping the photographer.

 Different Exposure Conditions

-Event: Due to the lighting conditions at an event, and the fact that you’re often not allowed to use a flash, you often have to boost your ISO.
-Also, artist on stage tend to move around quite fast so you have to use a fast shutter speed as well.
+Event: Due to the lighting conditions at an event and that you’re not often allowed to use flash, you usually have to boost your ISO.
+Artists tend to move around a lot on state so you have to use a fast shutter speed as well.

 — — —

-If you want to capture beautiful images, without the frustration of a complicated camera, then watch my FREE video: All you have to do is click here.
+CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.

-And I also offer full length video courses covering these subjects:
+I also offer video courses and ebooks covering the following subjects: